rajshritotla/AngularJS7-E-Commerce-Web-Application/README.md

 Build efficient and reusable front-end mobile first general design for e-commerce businesses

 ```
-OUTPUT folder contains a few view and feature of the project, to give an idea how about project's UI, UX and working
+OUTPUT directory contains a few images, to give an idea how about project's UI, UX, features and working
 ```

 # Technologies/Features Used